Last updated on 20 December 2021

 Wrist fractures are the most common fractures in children.
 They typically happen when a child stretches out their hand to break a fall.

-Symptoms of a fractured wrist in children include pain, swelling and at times, deformity at the wrist.
 X-ray scans are used to assess the type of fracture sustained and if the growth plate is affected.
 The most common type of growth plate injury is a buckle fracture, where one side of the bone bends but does not break all the way through.

+- Cast treatment.
 Wrist fractures tend to heal well and can be treated with a cast for approximately 2 – 3 weeks.

+- Deformity at the wrist.
 In cases where the bones are misaligned or the child is older (10 – 15 years), surgery may be needed to realign the bones and prevent deformity.

 2. Elbow Fractures